isomerpages/sndgo-corp/media-hub/press-releases/_posts/2024-03-01-post-AI initiatives launched to uplift Singapore’s economic potential (Factsheet).md

 enterprises looking to experiment with GenAI can gain experience with curated GenAI solutions on the <a href="https://go.gov.sg/sme-gen-ai" rel="noopener noreferrer nofollow" target="_blank">GenAI Sandbox for SMEs.</a>
 </p>
-<p>For enterprises that are digitally more mature, IMDA has launched the <strong>Generative AI x Digital Leaders</strong> initiative
+<p>For enterprises that are digitally more mature, IMDA has launched the <strong>Generative AI x Digital Leaders initiative </strong>to
-to provide them with access to GenAI expertise and resources to better understand GenAI and further build their capabilities to implement customised GenAI applications with tech partners to meet their business needs.
+provide them with access to GenAI expertise and resources to better understand GenAI and further build their capabilities to implement customised GenAI applications with tech partners to meet their business needs.
 Refer to Annex D for more details of this initiative.</p>